 “The principal of gothic architecture is infinity made imaginable.” – Samuel Taylor Coleridge.

 Something unimaginable is brought to reality just by styling something uniquely and distinctively.
 Gothic is an extinct language relating to the Goths while gothic architecture is a style that gained recognition in Europe from the late 12th century to the 16th century.
-After being evolved from Romanesque architecture it originated in the northern part of France.
+After being evolved from Romanesque architecture it originated in the northern part of France by the French architects.

 The classifying design elements of Gothic architecture included the pointed arches, flying buttresses, rib vault, and stained glass windows.
 Gothic-style architecture can be mostly seen in the Gothic cathedrals, churches, and abbeys.
 It has also been the architecture of many castles, palaces, town halls, universities, etc.